 My meal also came with a choice of a side.
 I picked the grits, as Melissa ordered the others.
 These were my favorite grits I’ve tried, although I must admit that I’m not a huge fan.
 The grits were incredibly creamy and cheesy, making for good flavor.
 Don’t get me wrong, I liked the chicken and donuts more but the grits were an interesting side.

-Melissa ordered the Grand-daddy Plate which came with three eggs, pecan-smoked bacon, country ham, a cheddar biscuit and 2 sides, in this case fresh fruit and potato gratin mash.
+For brunch, Melissa ordered the Grand-daddy Plate which came with three eggs, pecan-smoked bacon, country ham, a cheddar biscuit and 2 sides, in this case fresh fruit and potato gratin mash.
 This was a fairly typical breakfast dish and made well.
 The ham was a highlight, as it was grilled to perfection and had a nice sweetness.
 We both also really enjoyed the potato gratin mash as it was cheesy and creamy.
 Out of all the sides, this was our favorite that we tried.
 The eggs were fairly standard, although the yokes were large and impressive.
 The cheddar biscuit and bacon were both good but nothing spectacular.

-A few others in our party has the Hallelujah Biscuit, fried chicken on a biscuit with eggs, cheese, bacon and gravy on top.
+A few others in our party had the Hallelujah Biscuit, fried chicken on a biscuit with eggs, cheese, bacon and gravy on top.
 They all raved about this dish and would get it again.
 Although the consensus was that the highlight of the dish was the fried chicken so deciding between Fried Chicken and Donuts or Hallelujah Biscuit is a tough choice.
 I’d choose either of those over the Grand-daddy Plate though.

 Our waitress was one of the best I’ve experienced at Walt Disney World, being very informative and helpful.
 She even offered us to-go cups for whatever drinks we had on the way out.
 This helped make the whole southern charm vibe come alive.